siddh34/MCQs/AI.md

 *Explanation: Artificial Intelligence is a superset of Natural Intelligence.
 Natural Intelligence is a subset of Artificial Intelligence.*

+> Q4.
+The field that investigates the mechanics of human intelligence is?

+    1) History
+    2) Cognitive science
+    3) Psychology
+    4) Sociology

+**Answer**  : Option 2

+*Explanation: Cognitive science is the field that investigates the mechanics of human intelligence.*

 ## Unit 2

 ## Unit 3